pepegar/courses-and-presentations/slides-md/pt/01-hardware.md

 # Recap.
 What happens when Spyder runs a file?

 \begin{exampleblock}{Whiteboard}
-Let's understand what happens in under the hood of our computer when we run a file in VSCode
+Let's understand what happens in under the hood of our computer when we run a Python file
 \end{exampleblock}

 # Review